Paliperidone: Medical use

 In the United States, paliperidone is indicated for the treatment of schizophrenia and for the treatment of schizoaffective disorder as monotherapy and as an adjunct to mood stabilizers and/or antidepressants.

 In the European Union, paliperidone is indicated for the treatment of schizophrenia in adults and in adolescents fifteen years of age and older and for the treatment of schizoaffective disorder in adults.

-Paliperidone is used for the treatment of schizophrenia and schizoaffective disorder.

 Adverse effects

 The most common side effects include headache, insomnia, sleepiness, parkinsonism (effects similar to Parkinson's disease such as shaking, muscle stiffness and slow movement), dystonia (involuntary muscle contractions), tremor (shaking), dizziness, akathisia (restlessness), agitation, anxiety, depression, weight gain, nausea, vomiting, constipation, dyspepsia (heartburn), diarrhea, dry mouth, tiredness, toothache, muscle and bone pain, back pain, asthenia (weakness), tachycardia (increased heart rate), high blood pressure, prolonged QT interval (an alteration of the electrical activity of the heart), upper respiratory tract infection (nose and throat infections) and cough.

+A 2020 pharmacovigilance study using the Korean Adverse Event Reporting System (KAERS) compared safety signals for paliperidone with those of other atypical antipsychotics.
+The analysis found that paliperidone was disproportionately associated with hyperprolactinemia‑related events (galactorrhea, amenorrhea, gynecomastia), weight increase, and metabolic disturbances.
+The authors concluded that the real‑world safety profile of paliperidone warrants continued monitoring, particularly for endocrine and metabolic adverse effects.

 A 2023 study found that paliperidone may worsen verbal learning and memory compared to placebo in the early months of psychosis treatment.

 Other symptoms may include restlessness, increased sweating, and trouble sleeping.
 Less commonly there may be a feeling of the world spinning, numbness, or muscle pains.

 Pharmacology

 Paliperidone is the primary active metabolite of the older antipsychotic risperidone.
 While its specific mechanism of action is unknown, it is believed paliperidone and risperidone act via similar, if not identical, pathways.
-Its efficacy is believed to result from central dopaminergic and serotonergic antagonism except paliperidone, like its parent compound risperidone, functions as an inverse agonist at 5-HT2A 15.
-Paliperidone also acts as an antagonist of alpha-1 and alpha-2 adrenergic receptors as well as H1 histaminergic receptors.
+Its efficacy is believed to result from central dopaminergic and serotonergic antagonism except paliperidone, like its parent compound risperidone, functions as an inverse agonist at 5-HT_{2A} receptor 15.
+Paliperidone also acts as an antagonist of alpha-1 and alpha-2 adrenergic receptors as well as H_{1} histamine receptors.
 Food is known to increase the absorption of Invega type ER OROS prolonged-release tablets.
 Food increased exposure of paliperidone by up to 50-60%; however, half-life was not significantly affected.
 The effect was probably due to a delay in the transit of the ER OROS formulation in the upper part of the GI tract, resulting in increased absorption.